 Joint Committee of Clinical Commissioning Groups

-The Joint Committee of Clinical Commissioning Groups is a meeting of the eight Clinical Commissioning Groups (CCGs) in Lancashire and South Cumbria and will be responsible for making decisions about any future proposals referred to it by the CCGs.
-Decisions will be referred if they require a Lancashire and South Cumbria approach, but most decisions about healthcare will continue to be taken locally.
+The Joint Committee of Clinical Commissioning Groups (JCCCG) is a meeting of the CCGs in Lancashire and South Cumbria and will be responsible for making decisions about any future proposals referred to it by the CCGs.
+Decisions that will be referred if they require a Lancashire and South Cumbria approach, but most decisions about healthcare will continue to be taken locally.

-The Joint Committee of Clinical Commissioning Groups consists of GPs and lay members from each of the Clinical Commissioning Groups in Lancashire and South Cumbria.
-Chief Executives from Lancashire County Council, Blackburn with Darwen Council, Blackpool Council, representatives from district Councils and local Healthwatch are not members of the Committee but attend the meetings.
+The committee is held in public and chaired by Phil Watson CBE, who is independent of the health organisations, and consists of GPs and lay members from each of the Clinical Commissioning Groups in Lancashire and South Cumbria.
+Chief Executives from Lancashire County Council, Blackburn with Darwen Council, Blackpool Council, representatives from district Councils and local Healthwatch attend the meetings.

 For committee dates or to download the agenda and papers for the meeting visit www.healthierlsc.co.uk/jcccg

 The Joint Committee Of Clinical Commissioning Groups public meeting on Thursday 5 July will now take place at 53 Degrees, University of Central Lancashire, Preston PR1 2HE.

 You can watch an animation to find out more about why we need to work together across Lancashire and South Cumbria below.For more information, including how to attend the committee meetings please visit: www.healthierlsc.co.uk/jcccg.